Thomas Sugrue: Academic

 and was in the first class of Andrew Carnegie Fellows in 2015.
 He is an elected Fellow of the American Academy of Arts and Sciences, the New York Institute for the Humanities, and is the Walter Lippmann Fellow of the American Academy of Political and Social Science.
-In 2013-14, he served as President of the Urban History Association.
+In 2013–14, he served as President of the Urban History Association.
 In 2016, he received an honorary doctorate from Wayne State University.

 Background

-Sugrue is active in civic affairs.
-Most notably, he served as an expert for the University of Michigan in two federal court cases regarding affirmative action in the undergraduate and law school admissions--Grutter v.
+Sugrue acted as an expert for the University of Michigan in two federal court cases regarding affirmative action in undergraduate and law school admissions - Grutter v.
 Bollinger and Gratz v.
 Bollinger, decided by the U.S. Supreme Court in 2003.
-He served as vice chair of the City of Philadelphia Historical Commission from 2001-2008.
+He was vice chair of the City of Philadelphia Historical Commission from 2001 to 2008.

-Sugrue is a popular teacher—winner of two teaching awards—and mentor to many dissertation students.
-He is also a well-regarded public speaker, having given more than 300 talks to audiences at universities, foundations, community groups, and religious congregations throughout the United States and in Canada, Britain, France, Argentina, Japan, Israel, and Germany.
+Sugrue has won two teaching awards and been mentor to dissertation students.
+He is a public speaker, having given more than 300 talks to audiences at universities, foundations, community groups, and religious congregations throughout the United States and in Canada, Britain, France, Argentina, Japan, Israel, and Germany.
 Sugrue has appeared in several television series and documentary films.